Updated: Mar 24, 2021

 However, this isn’t always true nor does it help to allay stress surrounding booking problems.
 A better understanding will help the busiest of readers know when to start looking for a flight to match their dream trip!

 Does seating class matter?
-Economy vs First Class, for example?
+First Class, Premium or Economy

 Seating class won’t really factor into the equation, a flight (and all the seats on board) is either scheduled or it is not.
 Private charter is obviously vastly different, but so much so that I won’t be covering it in this article.
 Make sure you subscribe now so you won’t miss out when we do cover private jet charters in more detail!